Dog Licking your Face and what it means

 Positive Reinforcement

-You will have a much higher chance of success when training with positive reinforcement.
-For example, if your dog jumps up on the couch, give them a treat for coming down and setting the sofa.
+Positive reinforcement training has a much higher chance of success.
+For example, if your dog jumps up on the couch, give it a treat for coming down and setting the sofa.
 Do this often enough, and your pup will quickly learn that it can earn “treats” from you by doing what you ask!

 Reward-Based Training

-This training method is for those who need help with how to go about training their dog positively or for those who don’t want to use positive reinforcement because it has had no success with them.
+This training method is for those who need help training their dog positively or who don’t want to use positive reinforcement because it has had no success with them.
 With reward-based training, you will give your dog a treat when they do what you ask and when they do something that you don’t want them to do.

 A dog’s saliva is a natural disinfectant that kills harmful bacteria and viruses, like salmonella and E.coli.
 It means that when dogs lick their fur or other surfaces, they keep themselves clean and healthy while protecting others from getting sick.